saltstack/salt/doc/topics/conventions/formulas.rst

 Since Formulas are simply directories they can be copied onto the local file system by using Git to clone the repository or by downloading and expanding a tarball or zip file of the directory.

+* Clone the repository manually and add a new entry to :conf_master:`file_roots` pointing to the clone's directory.

+* Clone the repository manually and then copy or link the Formula directory into ``file_roots``.

 Usage
 =====